 Anger management is something you learn over time, and something that needs to be completed regardless of its cause.
 Luckily, there are also some anger management tools that are also relevant for those with anxiety.
 These include:

-- Exercise - Exercise is considered a very effective solution for aggression, because exercise tends to put the mind in a happier and more relaxed place.
-It turns out that exercise is also an important solution for anxiety.
+- Exercise Exercise is considered a very effective solution for aggression, because exercise can release the energy of your aggression.
+Exercise is also an important solution for anxiety.
 The neurotransmitters and hormones that exercise releases have been proven to have a powerful effect on mental health and drastically improve coping ability.